Rukshalie97/holiday-central-back-office/README.md

 # holiday-central-back-office

-This repo includes all back office frontend functionalities
+This repo includes all back office frontend functionalities.